WELCOME THE SYRIAN REFUGEES TO SOUTH CAROLINA

 During most services, our children will start in the sanctuary and leave together for their Religious Education classes.
 Occasionally children stay in the sanctuary during one of our multi-generational services.
 Child care is available for all infants and toddlers.

 Besides our Sunday services, we offer a wide variety of groups and activities.
-A few of them are; a humanist group, a coffeehouse that features nationally touring musicians, an outdoor group, a Sunday choir, a women's choir, a children's choir, and September Set.
-This congregation has taken part in the UUA Welcoming Congregation Program to become more inclusive towards bisexual, gay, lesbian, and/or transgender people.
+A few of them are; a humanist group, a coffeehouse that features nationally touring musicians, several book clubs, a Sunday choir, a women's choir, a children's choir, and September Set for seniors.
+We have an active Social Action group with many service opportunities.
+The congregation has taken part in the UUA Welcoming Congregation Program to become more inclusive towards bisexual, gay, lesbian, and/or transgender people.